Freelance Documentary Photographer Akiko DuPont

 They don’t know Japan, and they don’t know Tokyo, and that fascinated me so much.
 The people living inside the mountain countryside have a very simple life.
 They have so much emotion and I thought I should document them.

-Jiji and Kinako - a personal story
+Jiji and Kinako - A Personal Story

-Your most recent, project here at the Sway Gallery in London, Jiji and Kinako, is not about strangers in other countries, but it's actually much more personal story.
+Your most recent project here at the Sway Gallery in London, Jiji and Kinako, is not about strangers in other countries, but it's actually much more personal story.
 And a very moving one too; documenting the love of a cat for your then 94 year old grandfather, and the progression of his Alzheimer's disease.

 I wondered if you could explain and share a bit about that story, and how you came to take the photographs.

-So he's my actual grandfather, and he's one of the person who influenced me so much.
+So he's my actual grandfather, and he's one of the people who influenced me so much.
 I had no intention to show this story to the world actually.
 Whenever I do documentary stories, I try to make it as neutral as possible, because I don't want to affect my viewers with my own opinion - the way I think.

 Then this story is too personal, too emotional, so I thought I'm going to show this to the world.
 I’ve been taking these photographs between 2012 and 2017, which is last year.
 And during the process of taking the photographs was also witnessing his dementia progress, and that was heartbreaking.

 Witnessing my grandfather's dementia progress was heartbreaking